api3dao/old-api3-docs/docs/api3/introduction/work.md

 - Scripting proficiency with NodeJS, Bash and/or Python
 - Experience with Blockchain and Ethereum technologies
 - Experience with smart contract security auditing and testing

-### Oracle Developer Job Description

-We're looking for an Oracle Developer to join the API3 Core Technical team.
-You'll play a key role in scoping our data feed requirements as well as their implementation.
-You'll have ownership over the scoping, implementation as well as maintainance of the Oracle Integrations of our partners.

-**What you'll be doing:**

-- Maintaining regular integrations calls with our partners to keep their oracle specs up to date
-- Onboarding new partners: analysis of API endpoints, backtesting of oracle parameters through historical data, preparation of deployment files and maintaining a call schedule for implementations
-- Designing the Oracle Integrations Process and documenting it from start to end
-- Work closely together with other members of the Core Tech Team (from engineers to product owners) to manage the relationship with our partners

-**What skills we need you to have:**

-- Solid understanding of APIs, Solidity smart contracts and Oracles
-- Experience with Serverless functions (AWS & GCP)
-- Self-starter: In most cases there won't be anybody telling you what needs to be done each and every single day.
-You own this process entirely.
-- Professional working proficiency in English

 <api3-JobsEmailAddress/>